-Genetic Testing
+Genetic Testing and Neonatal Screening

 National guidelines for the performance of genetic testing in Bulgaria are regulated by the Health Act and the National Medical Genetics Standard.
-Genetic tests for the diagnosis of rare diseases that are mainly provided by the National Genetic Laboratory (NGL).
-NGL is a national reference laboratory that provides methodological guidance and control over the activities of the genetic laboratories and performs centralised specialist tests.
+Genetic tests for the diagnosis of rare diseases are mainly provided by the National Genetic Laboratory (NGL).
+The NGL is a national reference laboratory which provides methodological guidance and control over the activities of the genetic laboratories and performs centralised specialist tests.
 It was established more than 35 years ago, through the initiation of biomedical analysis of various rare disorders and mass neonatal screening for PKU.
-At the moment NGL provides routine diagnosis with DNA analysis (including prenatal and evaluation of carrier status) for many disorders: cystic fibrosis, phenylketonuria, Wilson disease, neuromuscular disorders, Niemann - Pick (in target population), beta thalassemia, galactokinase deficiency (in target population), microdeletions and microduplications syndromes, inborn hypothyroidism and other.
+At the moment, NGL provides routine diagnosis with DNA analysis (including prenatal and evaluation of carrier status) for many disorders: cystic fibrosis, phenylketonuria, Wilson disease, neuromuscular disorders, Niemann-Pick (in target population), beta thalassemia, galactokinase deficiency (in target population), microdeletions and microduplications syndromes, inborn hypothyroidism and others.
 The NGL also has the capacity to perform routine enzymatic analysis and GS/MS analysis for diagnosis of many rare disorders (Krabe, Pompe, MPS).
-In 2010 the laboratory introduced MS/MS analysis for metabolic study of inherited disorders.
+In 2010 the laboratory introduced MS/MS analysis for the metabolic study of inherited disorders.

-The government organises support of testing by financing diagnostic kits and consumables.
-Genetic testing abroad is possible for diseases for which genetic tests are not available in Bulgaria, after commission approval.
-Furthermore, clinical centres, as well as separate research teams have the opportunity through research funded projects by relevant universities and the Ministry of Education's Research Fund to apply for routine implementation of molecular genetic diagnosis of certain rare diseases.
+The government supports genetic testing by financing diagnostic kits and consumables.
+Genetic testing abroad is possible for diseases for which genetic tests are not available in Bulgaria, following commission approval (although there is no dedicated policy to facilitate cross-border genetic testing).
+Furthermore, clinical centres and individual research teams have the opportunity -through research projects funded by relevant universities and the Ministry of Education's Research Fund- to apply for routine implementation of molecular genetic diagnosis of certain rare diseases.
 In these cases, patient diagnosis is provided free of charge.
-Diagnostic tests are registered as available in Bulgaria for 34 genes and an estimated 84 diseases in the Orphanet database.
-Information extracted from the Orphanet database in February 2014.
+According to the Orphanet database, genetic tests are available in Bulgaria for 34 genes and an estimated 84 diseases (Information extracted from the Orphanet database in Feb 2014).